ermshiperete/undisposed-fody/README.md

 Undisposed.Fody
 ===============

-Undisposed.Fody is a Fody addin that helps to track down undisposed objects.
+Undisposed.Fody is a Fody addin and a standalone application that helps to track down undisposed objects.
 Occasionally crashes or application hangs are caused by undisposed objects, especially if the objects references COM objects.

 This tool injects some code in all classes that implement IDisposable.
 It registers the creation of such objects and dumps